 Table of Contents

 The HR “Center of Excellence” (COE) concept was conceived a couple of decades ago by Dave Ulrich in his seminal text “Human Resource Champions.”
 It was identified as one of three key pillars of a highly impactful HR operating model and organization structure.
-The idea was to bring together people with deep expertise in critical HR capabilities that were best centralized to benefit the organization’s diverse and dispersed operations.
-It was designed to bring best practices, common-need resources, methods, and tools that could be shared and implemented in an organized and standardized manner.
+The idea was to bring together people with deep expertise in critical HR capabilities that were best centralized to support the organization’s diverse, dispersed operations.
+It was designed to bring together best practices, common-need resources, methods, and tools that could be shared and implemented in an organized, standardized manner.

 The entire HR operating model and functional structure have been under scrutiny due to significant organizational changes and market shifts that have pressured HR to design and deliver services in new and unique ways.
-The labor market is undergoing significant changes with a shrinking working population, critical skill shortages with rapidly increasing needs in STEM, medical, and skilled trades, higher growth rates amongst diverse immigrant workers, and changing generational workplace and career development preferences.
+The labor market is undergoing significant changes, including a shrinking working population, critical skill shortages amid rapidly increasing needs in STEM, medical, and skilled trades, higher growth rates among diverse immigrant workers, and changing generational preferences for workplace and career development.

-Business changes are also exerting significant pressure on HR teams, with organizations shifting direction due to the rapid adoption of advanced technologies, changing consumer preferences, geopolitical shifts, and social pressures for organizational mission, values, and governance changes.
+Business changes are also exerting significant pressure on HR teams, as organizations shift direction amid rapid adoption of advanced technologies, evolving consumer preferences, geopolitical shifts, and social pressures to change organizational mission, values, and governance.
 These forces are driving HR to adapt and evolve, often in ways that were not anticipated.
 This underscores the importance of HR COEs and the need to design them not as static entities but to exercise greater flexibility, tailoring, business alignment, and responsiveness.

 Understanding the Center of Excellence

-COEs exist primarily to bring deep expertise in leading practices, guidelines, and processes in a standardized and structured way across the organization.
+COEs exist primarily to provide deep expertise in leading practices, guidelines, and processes in a standardized, structured way across the organization.
 They are established to create robust solutions, processes, and tools that address fundamental people management needs and common challenges.
 They may also have specialized capabilities that bring strategic value to a company’s unique needs, such as workforce planning, people analytics, or contingent workforce management.

-While data is sparse on the prevalence of COEs, one study found that approximately two-thirds (2/3) of surveyed companies reported having COEs or an HR Service Center.
+While data on the prevalence of COEs is sparse, one study found that approximately two-thirds (2/3) of surveyed companies reported having COEs or an HR Service Center.
 The most common areas of HR expertise in Centers of Excellence are Total Rewards (89%) and Talent Management (80%).
 Other focus areas are typically established for 50% or fewer of the companies surveyed.
 The most common types of HR COEs and their responsibilities include:

 Recruiting or Talent Acquisition.
 Responsible for hiring requirements definition, attraction and recruiting process design, systems, assessment tools and techniques, candidate interface, decision-making support, candidate due diligence, selection process documentation, offer and acceptance administration.